 - Brand loyalty, product concerns, and satisfaction rates

-What business questions can market intelligence answer?
+What questions can market intelligence answer?

 Market intelligence can answer a variety of important business questions.
 Consider the following examples: